Skip to main content

 You can combine a transition to retirement account with your regular super account so that they work together in a tax-effective way.

-• Work less, but maintain your income.
-Topping up your salary with super gives you flexibility - you can work less, but not live on less.
+• Work less, without reducing your income.
+Topping up your salary from your super savings gives you flexibility - you can work less, but not live on less.

 • Save on tax.
-When you salary sacrifice you only pay 15% tax, which could be less than your marginal tax rate2
+When you salary sacrifice into your super account you only pay 15% tax, which could be less than your marginal tax rate2

 • Choose when you get paid.
 Your income payments can be paid fortnightly, monthly, quarterly, half-yearly or yearly.
 It’s up to you.